 The Museum’s emergence and rapid growth has paralleled a dramatic rise in academic, media and general public interest in the lived experience of communist Eastern Europe.
 As a result, the Museum faces an increased demand for expanded programming and access to its collection.
 The Wende Museum welcomes your support and involvement in shaping the Museum’s future and ensuring its continued success in meeting this growing need.

-The Wende Museum is the recipient of the efforts and support of its many employees, interns, volunteers, funders and friends, and particularly wishes to recognize the Arcadia Fund and the following individuals who were instrumental in making an inspiration into a reality: Thomas Backer, Stephanie Barron, Doris Beiersdorf, Kamilla Blanche, Benita Blessing, David Bomford, John Brady, Jill Buresh, Christine Byers, Jane Caplan, Wolfgang Drautz, Geoff Eley, Jeri Chase Ferris, Thomas Gaehtgens, Harriet Glickman, Edward Goldman, Joanna Gorska, John Gray, Doug Greenberg, Florian Henckel von Donnersmarck, Nicolas Jampol, Robin Jampol, Gail Kligman, Kelly Ann Kolar, Yelena Kravtsova, Lars Leymann, Heather Loyd, Andreas Ludwig, Kevin McCarthy, Darryl McIntyre, Lothar Mueller, Barry Munitz, Neal Narahara, Thierry Noir, Michael Ott, Dan Picciotto, Clara Polley, Erika Polley, Rodney Punt, Gregory Rodriguez, Martin Roth, Joes Segal, Leonard Schmieding, Jeff Spiegel, Christian Stocks, Barry Supple, Lawrence Weschler, Katja Zelljadt and Anke Zindler.
+The Wende Museum is the recipient of the efforts and support of its many employees, interns, volunteers, funders and friends, and particularly wishes to recognize the Arcadia Fund and the following individuals who were instrumental in making an inspiration into a reality: John Ahouse, Stephanie Barron, Doris Beiersdorf, Andreas Bernard, Kamilla Blanche, Benita Blessing, David Bomford, John Brady, Jill Buresh, Christine Byers, Jane Caplan, Daniel Chaffey, Martin Cole, Wolfgang Drautz, Geoff Eley, Jeri Chase Ferris, David Franklin, Thomas Gaehtgens, Harriet Glickman, Edward Goldman, Joanna Gorska, John Gray, Doug Greenberg, Florian Henckel von Donnersmarck, Beate Humann, Nicolas Jampol, Robin Jampol, Gail Kligman, Kelly Ann Kolar, Yelena Kravtsova, Lars Leymann, Heather Loyd, Andreas Ludwig, Kevin McCarthy, Darryl McIntyre, Lothar Mueller, Barry Munitz, John Nachbar, Neal Narahara, Thierry Noir, Michael Ott, Dan Picciotto, Clara Polley, Erika Polley, Timothy Prus, Rodney Punt, Gregory Rodriguez, Martin Roth, Hannelore Schmidt, Joes Segal, Leonard Schmieding, Jeff Spiegel, Christian Stocks, Barry Supple, Angela Thompson, Lawrence Weschler, Katja Zelljadt and Anke Zindler.